 So what is spandex?
 Technically, spandex is a synthetic fiber which is 85% polyurethane.
-Anyone who would like to understand the incredibly complex chemical composition and production methods involved, can look here.
+Anyone who would like to understand the incredibly complex chemical composition and production methods involved, can read about how spandex is made.

 The rest of us just need to know that spandex is the generic name for a bizarrely stretchy fiber that has the additional property of returning to its original shape.
 The name itself is an anagram of the word expands.

 Spandex was developed by a scientist named Joseph Shivers, PhD (of course!).
 Dr. Shivers worked at DuPont and during the 1940's he was looking for an alternative to rubber for use in women's girdles.
 This search was driven by large price fluctuations and scarcity during World War II.
 Ten years of research and development finally led to success in 1959.
 DuPont decided to name their brand of spandex Lycra®.

 In many countries, especially in Europe, spandex is known by other names, such as elastane.
 Girdles were going out of fashion by the time spandex came along, but resourceful and creative apparel folks found many uses for the stretchy new fiber.
 Pantyhose and stocking manufacturers were among the first to put spandex to use.